NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 -t, --session-type <string>
     Select the stereo session type to use for processing.
-Usually the program can select this automatically by the file extension except for xml cameras.
+Usually the program can select this automatically by the file extension except for xml cameras (if it has both DG and RPC models).
 Options and when to use:

     - nadirpinhole -- for satellites/aircraft with pinhole cameras
       (:numref:`skysat`, :numref:`sfmicebridge`).
 This equivalent to using